* FREE SHIPPING ON ORDERS $20 OR MORE! *

 specialty produce trade.
 Harvest in about 100 days.

-Hubbard Golden Squash Winter 25 Non-GMO, Heirloom Seeds
+Squash Winter Hubbard Blue 25 Non-GMO, Heirloom Seeds

 Heirloom "Golden Hubbard" Winter Squash Seeds.
 This one is a stunning sub-variety of the classic Hubbard heirloom winter squash varieties that have been delighting vegetable gardeners since the mid 19th century.
 A very versatile giant squash, the Golden Hubbard is equally tasty when baked, canned or frozen and can reach weights of 10 pounds or more!
 Harvest in about 110 days.